 Over the last few years, dog control has become a major issue for upland sheep farmers as increased recreational use of the hills clashes with the historic use of the hills for sheep farming

-Over the last few years, dog control has become a major issue for upland sheep farmers as increased recreational use of the hills clashes with the historic use of the hills for sheep farming.
-Wicklow has been at the forefront of opening up private land for recreational use since the establishment of the Wicklow Way in 1980 but the growing presence of uncontrolled dogs has the potential to threaten existing access agreements.
-In general, private landowners welcome responsible recreational use of the Wicklow hills and central to this is responsible dog ownership.
-Wicklow Uplands Council has been working with the stakeholders to address this escalating problem.
+In recent years, responsible dog control has become a major issue for upland sheep farmers as increased recreational use of the hills clashes with the historic use of the hills for sheep farming.
+County Wicklow has been at the forefront of opening up private land for recreational use since the establishment of the Wicklow Way in 1980 but the growing presence of uncontrolled dogs has the potential to threaten existing access agreements, endanger livestock and wildlife, and to create a public hindrance to those enjoying the outdoors.
+In general, private landowners welcome responsible recreational use of the Wicklow hills and central to this is responsible behaviour towards dog ownership. and littering.
+Wicklow Uplands Council has been working with the stakeholders to address this escalating problem through collective awareness and policy adaption.

 Dog Control Policy on Private Land in the Wicklow Uplands